 3. Broken Windows and Doors

 Broken doors and windows are a security risk and prevent you from regulating the temperature in your home.
 If the issue is with glass panes in your windows or doors, you can replace the glass easily yourself.
 Simply order a new windowpane cut to fit the aperture, remove the broken glass, and seal the new pane in place.
 You may also be able to repair small areas of rotted wood with a sealant putty and replace weather stripping to fix a drafty opening.
 However, if the damage is to the frame or locks, you may need to call a professional contractor or locksmith.
+Do not forget to prepare tools for locksmiths to make it easier.

 4. Blocked Plumbing